 - Financial – First off, what is the operating budget for your environment (e.g. funding for staff, infrastructure and contingency)?
 Do you own the infrastructure or is it leased (e.g. is it new?
 Fully depreciated?
 Lease ending soon)?
 What funding do you have remaining currently?
 What have you budgeted for next year?
 If you can answer the questions, then great and if not I suggest you seek out someone with financial management insight and experience.
 With financial insight, you can assemble a meaningful business case for your new environment based current state as a baseline.
 When selling to the business you can speak to new services, agility, consistency, simplification and mobility (Speaking to enablement, alignment with business roadmaps and ease of use are best).
 When selling to IT management its generally about cost optimization and risk mitigation (Value add will create road blocks as IT people especially Operations hate change and are usually oblivious to business roadmaps and risk).

 - Operating – What staff and skills do you have?
 Current workload?
 Full time vs contractors?
 Service agreements with venders and service providers?
 For example, depending on skills and workload you might have to lean on service providers more than usual.
 If you have outsourcing agreements in place, contractual changes might be required for new infrastructure and staffing for the proposed environment.
-Another example focuses on your organizations support model and the alignment between the groups such as SharePoint, SQL, Windows, Network and Storage.
+Another example focuses on your organizations support model and the alignment between the groups such as SharePoint, SQL, Windows, Network, Storage and backups.
 As organizations grow larger, outsource and pepper in company culture you quickly end up in a politically charged environment full of poorly designed handoff points, nebulous process and policy, finger pointing and management that doesn’t know how to execute or has lost control.
 For example, in 2010 I managed a large SharePoint environment and most the issues were organizational – people did not work together due to trust issues, IT did not have a solid grasp of their infrastructure – IT was powerless as they didn’t have executive support.
 Add poorly documented and negotiated outsourcing agreements which ended up paralyzing execution.

 - Technical – There are many variables that will steer your technical architecture such as funding, functional requirements, compliance and audit obligations to name a few.
 To simplify the discussion let’s assume you have decided on a Hybrid model with SharePoint 201x and O365 (50/50 workload distribution.
 There are a few key areas I’d suggest focusing on: